 The mercantile one had an invoicing in 2012 next to 70 million euros closing the exercise with benefit.

-For it, Juan Lladró has summoned an extraordinary general shareholders meeting for the next November 19, in which it will stop from its charge.
+For it, Juan Lladró has summoned an extraordinary general shareholders meeting for the next November 19, where he will stop his charge.

 The exit of Juan Lladró of the family enterprise is the second one that it realizes.
 In 2002, the brothers Lladró (Juan, José and Vicente) transferred the direction of the signature to several members of the second generation although, five years later, they took the reins of the company again.